 The Little Mermaid at the seashore is something you shouldn't miss.
 Bases on Andersen's story character, she appeared here in the beggining of the 20th century and since then had become the symbol of Copenhagen and Denmark.
 She's sitting on the stone not far from the castle, observing with a little sadness the wide panorama of the bay.

-We will not miss the playful Tivoli Gardens next door to the Town Hall Square.
+You will get acquainted with the playful Tivoli Gardens next door to the Town Hall Square.
 Then continue on the longest and most enjoyable pedestrian street of the world, Stroget.
-The wide and lively lane will lead us onto a charmingly decorated Hojbro Square with opportunities to tingle your taste buds with local pastry and traditional open-top sandwiches or please your senses with fine quality design shopping.
+The wide and lively lane will lead you onto a charmingly decorated Hojbro Square with opportunities to tingle your taste buds with local pastry and traditional open-top sandwiches or please your senses with fine quality design shopping.

-After a short break for some free time we will continue along the harbor front over the King´s New Square towards Nyhavn area.
-An old harbor once inhabited by brassy sailors is today an elegant canal with delightful boats and swans calling it their home.
-The unparallel atmosphere of Nyhavn has made it a popular coffee shop and a desired entertainment spot in the city.
+After a short break for some free time, continue along the harbour front over the King´s New Square towards Nyhavn area.
+An old harbour once inhabited by brassy sailors is today an elegant canal with delightful boats and swans calling it their home.
+The unique atmosphere of Nyhavn has made it a popular coffee shop and a desired entertainment spot in the city.

-As Denmark is a country of real princes and princesses, we will also step further into the royal world and admire the exterior of the Amalienborg Castle, residence of the Danish Royal Family.
-On the way to the adorable symbol of Copenhagen, the Little Mermaid, we are able to enjoy the modern Opera House just across the harbor.
+As Denmark is a country of real princes and princesses, you will also step further into the royal world and admire the exterior of the Amalienborg Castle, residence of the Danish Royal Family.
+On the way to the adorable symbol of Copenhagen, the Little Mermaid, you will be able to enjoy the modern Opera House just across the harbour.

 After witnessing how the Danes have beautifully managed to pour their royal heritage and modern design into a love for celebrated architecture world-wide, it is time to end the tour with an opportunity to continue exploring on your own.